philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

 2. Select **BrowseGallery1**

-3. Select **TemplateSize** property from in the Advanced Properties panel on the right
+3. Select **TemplateSize** property from in Advanced Properties panel on the right *equally, you could choose TemplateSize from the properties dropdown on the function line at the top*.

 4. Replace the expression with the following `Min(150, BrowseGallery1.Height - 60)`.
 (You can cut-and-paste from this screen using Ctl-C and Ctl-V).
 You will see the size of each entry change, ensuring sufficient space for additional information.